 Burning Pain in the Chest

 One of the most common symptoms of heartburn is a burning feeling in the chest, usually after eating.
-This is due to the lower esophageal sphincter (LES) relaxing or weakening, which allows acid to escape from the stomach and rise into the esophagus.
+This is due to the lower esophageal sphincter (LES) relaxing or weakening, especially during bouts of acid reflux, which allows acid to escape from the stomach and rise into the esophagus.

 Pain that Worsens When Lying Down or Bent Over